MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/linq-query-examples.md

 ---
 # LINQ query examples using OrganizationServiceContext with Common Data Service for Apps

-This topic contains many samples of LINQ queries.
-For the full sample, see [Sample: Complex LINQ Queries](sample-complex-linq-queries.md).
+This topic contains many code samples of LINQ queries.

 <a name="SimpleWhereClause"></a>
 ## Simple Where clause